lizadams/CMAQ-WS-old/content/5-visualize-results-with-jupyter-notebook/index.en.md

 a) You run each cell by clicking in it and then pressing Enter+Shift
 b) You will be prompted to provide some inputs such as color schemes, and time zone information, etc
-c) This is in it's beta form so if you have any feedback or need any help feel free to e-mail Sara Farrell (Farrell.Sara@epa.gov) or submit an issue on CMAS Center Forum https://forum.cmascenter.org/c/python/58 for help
+c) This is in it's beta form so if you have any feedback or need help, please submit an issue on CMAS Center Forum https://forum.cmascenter.org/c/python/58 for help